Joshua-Olisa/Bellabeat-Case-Study-Google-Data-Analytics-Capstone/README.md

 ### Total Steps:
 [Back to Analyze](#4-analyze)

 How active the users are weekly in total steps.
-Tuesday and Saturdays the users take the most steps.
+Saturdays, Monday and Wednesday the users take the most steps.

 ```
 SELECT
     ActivityDate